BA (Hons) Fine Art

 The Fine Art degree at the University of Hertfordshire is a dynamic, practice-based course that actively prepares students for a wide variety of careers in the creative arts.
 The course ethos is to enable students to understand the many contexts of art making through the direct experience of presenting, siting and exhibiting their work.

-We aim is to create confident, self-motivated and highly skilled art practitioners, so our students have access to world-class technical resources, generous studio spaces and the opportunity to use the most up to date equipment.
+Our aim is to create confident, self-motivated and highly skilled art practitioners, so our students have access to world-class technical resources, generous studio spaces and the opportunity to use the most up to date equipment.
 The programme benefits from access to a range of project and exhibiting spaces where students can test their work in a public setting.
 Students are actively encouraged to exploit all these resources to explore the potential of their work to its fullest.

-Teaching and Technical Support
+Teaching and technical support

 The programme values one-to-one teaching in support of individual development, alongside peer learning within technical skills workshops and group seminars.

 Teaching on the programme is delivered by tutors who are practicing artists exhibiting internationally and supported by a vibrant programme of visiting artists and industry professionals.
 Within the School, there is a lively and diverse lecture programme with contributions from artists, poets, art critics and curators, so our students can link with practicing artists and contemporary artwork.

 Taught workshops traverse all areas of contemporary practice, including painting, sculpture, digital imaging, printmaking, moving image, installation, photography, moving image and more.
 Alongside this, the Critical and Cultural Studies modules provide students with the skills to critically analyse contemporary visual arts and culture, both in written studies and within the context of the studio.